 PDLR: Anything else you would like your fans to know about your new music coming out?

 It is apparent that Jonah Melvon, having dedicated an endless amount of time to his work as a songwriter, should be on your radar as an artist to watch.
-You can check him out below and stay tuned for “Sunday Mornings” to be released on September 15th!
+You can check him out below and stay tuned for “Sunday Mornings,” set for release on September 15th!